abougouffa/minemacs/docs/packages.md

 * `jinx`: Just-in-time spell checker based on the Enchanted library
 * `flyspell-correct`: Distraction-free words correction with `flyspell` via `completing-read`
 * `lexic`: Fancy Emacs integration with the console version of StarDict
-* `reverso`: Emacs client for Reverso.net for translation, grammar check, context and synonyms search
 * `gt`: Translator on Emacs via multiple engines (Google, Bing, deepL, StarDict and Youdao) and LLMs (ChatGPT, DeepSeek, etc).

 ## `me-nav`